Geranium

 proprietary extract of Pelargonium sidoides plant.
 This unique

-to help speed recovery and shorten the duration of upper
+symptoms to help speed recovery and shorten the duration of

-roots of the Pelargonium sidoides plant, an herb long used to
+the roots of the Pelargonium sidoides plant, an herb long used

 V Clear EPs 7630 addresses the cause to help speed recovery and